gitcero/Beam-Analysis-Tool/README.md

   - Beams with a single fixed or simple support
 - Handles triangular, rectangular, and trapezoidal distributed loads.

+## 📐 Reference System
+- All force positions and support positions should be measured from the **left end** of the beam.

 ## 📊 Example Usage
 ```bash
 python main.py